guru-code-expert/OpenTrace/README.md

   functionalities may be changed in the future.
 - System performance may vary by workflow, dataset, query, and response, and users are responsible for determining the accuracy of generated content.
-- System outputs do not represent the opinions of Microsoft.
+- System outputs do not represent the opinions of the developers of Trace.
 - All decisions leveraging outputs of the system should be made with human oversight and not be based solely on system outputs.
 - Use of the system must comply with all applicable laws, regulations, and policies, including those pertaining to